Promoting Nancy’s photography and educating the public about nature, photography, and God

 Figure 1: This is our second finished test frame for this article.
 It uses 1¼”, 2″, and 3″ moulding widths.
 Incidentally, the image is a new one, Silverback.

-In this article, the first of the “Weird Wood” seriesintro, we show how to build a picture frame using four strips of moulding that aren’t all the same width.
-Although Figure 2 uses a different width for each piece of moulding, we used three different sizes in our test frames (only because I couldn’t find four different sizes in the same moulding family).
+This article is the first of the “Weird Wood” seriesintro.
+In it we show how to build a picture frame using four strips of moulding that aren’t all the same width.
+Figure 2 uses a different width for each piece of moulding.
+But we were forced to use only three different sizes in our test frames because I couldn’t find four different sizes in the same moulding family.

 Multiple Moulding Sizes